 Recommended reading: Bait we use to catch mice.

 So, you have mouse traps, and you have mouse bait.
 Now you need to set the traps down!

-The key point here is that you set down your mouse traps in areas where you know mice are regularly traveling through.
+The critical point here is that you set down your mouse traps in areas where you know mice regularly travel through.
+Proper placement of the trap is key here.
 Time to check through your notes from step 1.

-Lay your mouse traps down in narrow areas, or against walls with the trap facing the wall.
-Also, add traps near any nests you have found, and always set the trap so the ‘entrance’ is closer to the wall.
-If you do not set your mouse traps correctly, you may end up with a mouse trap that keeps disappearing!
+Lay your mouse traps down in narrow areas or against walls, with the trap facing the wall.
+Also, add traps near any nests you have found, and always set the trap, so the ‘entrance’ is closer to the wall.
+If you do not set your mouse traps correctly, you may end up with a trap that keeps disappearing!